gyrdym/ml_preprocessing/README.md

 print(labels);
 ````

-We see in output just numerical data, that's exactly we wanted to reached.
+In output we will see just numerical data, that's exactly we wanted to reach.